Employer Insights

 Oregon Safe Employment Act

-In 1973, Oregon enacted the Oregon Safe Employment Act, which seeks to ensure safe and healthy working conditions for employees who work in Oregon.
-The Oregon Occupational Safety and Health Division (Oregon OSHA) administers the Act and provides jurisdiction over private organizations and governments, local and state.
+In 1973, Oregon enacted the Oregon Safe Employment Act (OSEA), which seeks to ensure safe and healthy working conditions for employees working in Oregon.
+The Oregon Occupational Safety and Health Division administers the Act and provides jurisdiction over private organizations and governments, local and state.
 As such, Oregon OSHA can inspect workplaces to ensure compliance.

 Oregon Discrimination Laws